 Months short of my sixth birthday, my parents, my older brother and I escaped danger by boat to Cyprus and then flew out to Sydney.
-I was separated for the first time from all that I had known.
+I was separated, for the first time, from the life I had known.

 From 1989 onwards, I travelled between Australia and Lebanon, living in and visiting both countries.
 It became the norm to pack and leave everything behind.
 I had to slowly teach myself to make peace with the loss of people, places and personal belongings and accept the new and foreign.
 I often go through cyclical detoxes, both emotional and physical.
 This is why I own very little, but this will always be a constant work in progress.

 I now teach at a high support needs centre as well as at three primary schools.
 In 2014, I was challenged by some students and their classroom teacher to drastically change my lifestyle to a more environmentally-conscious one.